 As a Catholic country, Hungary celebrates Halottak Napja which is a local version of All Saints' and All Souls Day on November 1 and 2.
-It's a serious and sombre holiday that is mostly marked by honouring the Saints and visiting cemeteries.
+It's a serious and somber holiday that is mostly marked by honoring the Saints and visiting cemeteries.
 However, Halloween as a more playful and carnival-like celebration is becoming more and more popular in Budapest.
-The Hungarian capital hosts plenty of parties, festivals, ghost tours and all kinds of Halloween-themed events.
-Most restaurants and bars in the city centre offer special menus and Halloween-themed cocktails.
+The Hungarian capital hosts plenty of parties, festivals, ghost tours, and all kinds of Halloween-themed events.
+Most restaurants and bars in the city center offer special menus and Halloween-themed cocktails.

 Budapest Töklámpás Fesztivál or Pumpkin Lantern Charity Festival takes place on a Saturday in late October at Heroes Square.
 The main idea of the event is to create a beautiful light installation made of Jack-O-Lanterns.
 Participants bring their own carved Halloween pumpkins and light up candles from 7 p.m. to 9 p.m.
 Also, people bring food to donate to a local charity.

 Halloween Danube Cruises (unconfirmed in 2023)

 Halloween in Budapest will be incomplete without a Booze Cruise on the Danube river.
-A fun and spooky two-hour boat party is an excellent opportunity to wear a costume and behave silly in the company of witches and wizards while enjoying DJ sets and the views of Budapest illuminated skyline.
+A fun and spooky two-hour boat party is an excellent opportunity to wear a costume and behave silly in the company of witches and wizards while enjoying DJ sets and the views of Budapest's illuminated skyline.
 Most cruises start at 10 p.m. and end at midnight.
-After the cruise, you can continue partying at Budapest coolest bars and clubs.
+After the cruise, you can continue partying at Budapest's coolest bars and clubs.
 Budapest Halloween Cruise guests can skip the line entry to some seriously popular venues at the afterparty.
 Another option is to take a Booze Cruise Budapest by Day to fully admire the waterfront architecture of Buda and Pest sides.

 Halloween Nightmare in Budapest is a scary attraction for thrill-seekers available in late October and early November at the underground Horror Labyrinth on Rákóczi út 30. (district VII, entrance from Nagy Diófa Street).
 The tour lasts 30 minutes and is filled with real frights and action-packed scenes.
 The Labyrinth occupies 400 square metres (4300 sq ft) and is filled with special sound and light effects.
 Prepare yourself to see different kinds of monsters and dark creatures along the way.